RedHatPerf/ocp4-scalelab/README.md

 However when scaling the load I started having issues with `ingressgateway` running out of memory and crashing therefore; increase heap limits to 2GB.

+Upstream can be installed based on the docs (don't forget to [do the platform setup](https://istio.io/docs/setup/kubernetes/platform-setup/openshift/) ) but the proxy-init containers don't work on RHCOS nodes; I had to replace the upstream ones with `docker.io/maistra/proxy-init-ubi8:0.12.0`.
+Since this only sets up firewalling rules it should not have an effect on benchmark (besides the intrinsic effect of running on RHCOS).

+Also, for reproducible results it's better to disable the `horizontalpodautoscaler` (enabled by default in production installation) and scale `istio-ingressgateway` manually.

 ## Setting up client machines

 Install necessary packages: